Paul Y. Anderson: Washington

-In October he took a foray into radio and denounced the conduct of Martin Dies, Chairman of the House Un-American Activities Committee.
+In October, he took a foray into radio and denounced the conduct of Martin Dies, Chairman of the House Un-American Activities Committee.

 Anderson became increasingly despondent.
 One of his last columns was about the Munich Agreement in October 1938.

-Personal and death
+Personal Life and death

-In 1914 Anderson married Beatrice Wright of East St. Louis.
-They had two sons, Paul Webster, and Kenneth Paine.
-They divorced in 1919 and he remarried in 1928 to Anna Fritschie.
-Anderson divorced again in 1936 and married Katherine Lane the next year.
+In 1914, Anderson married Beatrice Wright of East St. Louis.
+They had two sons, Paul Webster and Kenneth Paine.
+They divorced in 1919, and he remarried in 1928 with Anna Fritschie.
+Anderson divorced again in 1936 and married Katherine Lane the following year.

 On December 6, 1938, he took an overdose of sleeping pills, leaving behind a note saying his "usefulness was at an end."

-At his funeral the eulogy was delivered by United Mine Workers president John L. Lewis.
+At his funeral, the eulogy was delivered by United Mine Workers president John L. Lewis.
 One of his pallbearers was an old friend, now Associate Justice of the Supreme Court, Hugo Black.

-After serving in World War II, both Paul and Kenneth moved to Southern California.
+After serving in World War II, Paul and Kenneth moved to Southern California.
 Paul pursued a career as a brick mason.
-He and his wife, Margaret had no children.
-Kenneth went to work in the aerospace industry and became president of a small company that made fasteners and rivets for airplanes.
-He and his wife Irma had five children: Kenneth Jr. (1944–2004) John (1947) Katherine (1948), Paula (1949–2008) and Douglas (1951).
+He and his wife, Margaret, had no children.
+Kenneth went to work in the aerospace industry and became president of a small company that made airplanes fasteners and rivets.
+He and his wife Irma had five children: Kenneth Jr. (1944–2004), John (1947), Katherine (1948), Paula (1949–2008), and Douglas (1951).
 Paul Y. Anderson is survived by four great-grandsons and one great-granddaughter.

 Legacy

-Anderson has been praised as a brilliant reporter and writer while others have criticized his drinking, "prosecutorial complex", and the bitterness of some of his writing.
+Anderson has been praised as a brilliant reporter and writer, while others have criticized his drinking, "prosecutorial complex," and the bitterness of some of his writing.